See the gallery for a selection of visualizations created with the MorphCharts raytrace renderer.

 processes input from touch, keyboard, mouse,

-stylus, Surface Dial, and VR controllers.Selection
+mousewheel, stylus, Surface Dial, and VR controllers.Selection

 Filtering